 6. Supply chain of the Ottoman Army

 The success of a military campaign primarily depended how well the army and frontier fortifications were provisioned.
 Large stocks of supplies were positioned in strategic fortresses near the battlefield before launching a campaign [28].
 The Ottoman state had a very efficient and effective supply chain and logistics system for its army compared to its contemporaries in Europe and Asia.
 They also had most of the challenges today’s supply chain and logistics systems face, without the technology that exists today.
-The most important task of the Ottoman supply chain was the provisioning of the kapıkulu soldiers, horses of sipahs, and animals that carried the army’s all sorts of supplies for a period of up to six months.
+The most important task of the Ottoman supply chain was the provisioning of the kapıkulu soldiers, horses of sipahs, and animals that carried all sorts of supplies for the army for a period of up to six months.

-The logistics system faced the challenge of delivering what is needed, where it is needed, and when is needed.
+The logistics system faced the challenge of delivering what is needed, where it is needed, and when it is needed.
 Supply chain faced challenges such as determining the number of supply depots to set up and where to locate them (distribution centers, DCs, in modern world); how much food, weapons, gun powder, and equipment to store at these DC’s and how and when to restock them (inventory management); how many pack animals and their kinds, and carts will be needed, and how many had to be rented; when and where to use alternative delivery modes, such as over land, river, or sea (transportation planning).
 Finally, how to perform all these functions at the minimum possible cost.

-One big difference between the Ottoman supply chain and logistics systems and the modern ones was that they did not operate in a free market economy; state frequently determined the prices at which merchants and peasant must sell foodstuff; also, they levied special taxes to be paid in kind and/or in cash to support the army during a campaign.
+One big difference between the Ottoman supply chain and logistics systems and the modern ones was that they did not operate in a free market economy; the state frequently determined the prices at which merchants and peasant must sell foodstuff; also, they levied special taxes to be paid in kind and/or in cash to support the army during a campaign.

 6.1 Procedure for launching a campaign